jorgediazjr/dials-dev20191018/SplitSpotsDocumentation.md

 # Documentation for Split Spots Program

+This program runs live when user executes dials.image_viewer.

+There is a checkbox for showing close spots and when it is checked, the main file is executed and the results are displayed on the diffraction image.

 ## Main File: close_spots.py

-There are a total of 15 functions in this file.
+There are a total of 13 functions in this file.

 All functions are not necessary to be used but some functions can be used for further analysis and processing of data.